If you haven’t watched Boyz n the Hood then you have been living under a rock and need to educate yourself!

 This was Michael Bay’s directorial debut and was the first movie in a series that has a cult following.
 Will Smith and Martin Lawrence play two narcotic cops in this buddy cop action-comedy.

-When drugs from a massive bust go missing from the precinct, the narcotics team is jeopardized and the hunt is on for the missing drugs.
+When substances from a massive bust go missing from the precinct, the narcotics team is jeopardized and the hunt is on for the missing substances.
 When the perpetrators realize they are in trouble, they kidnap a police informant.
 She is, of course, beautiful, and a good friend of Detective Mike Lowery (Smith) and Marcus Burnett (Lawrence).

 The action doesn’t stop in this movie with car chases, bad language, and comedic banter between Smith and Lawrence.